Jaxc/Patreon-scripts/README.md

 # Parse Patron
 A script can be used to convert a csv output from patreon and convert this to a txt file with columns.

+If you use this, please give me a shoutout and send me a message :)

 # Usage:
 parse_patron filename
 parse_patron filename n_col